College football picks, schedule: Predictions for key top 25 games today in Week 6

 A closer look at the top five games on the Saturday slate in Week 6 of the 2018 college football season

-With three games featuring top 25 opponents scattered throughout the day, the Week 6 college football slate has plenty to feast on no matter what time you choose to tune in.
-Conference play is now in full swing, so true upsets are bound to begin, and every lower-ranked team absolutely has an opportunity to knock a top 10 team off as most of the spreads are a touchdown or less.
+The Saturday slate for Week 6 is underway with the Red River Showdown kicking off the day's big games.
+But no matter what time you choose to tune in to today's slate of college football action, you should easily be able to find contest of massive interest considering there are three contests featuring top 25 opponents scattered throughout the day.
+In other words, with conference play having begun, there is plenty to feast on and upsets are bound to get started this week.
+Every lower-ranked team has an opportunity to knock a top 10 team off as most of the spreads in these games stand at a touchdown or less.

 With action beginning early in the day and continuing late into the evening, let's take a look at the biggest games on the schedule Saturday along with our predictions for what will transpire in those contests.
 Our CBS Sports college football experts have picked every game both straight up and against the spread, giving you ample opportunity to decide how to make your picks ahead of kickoff.